nymag/big-query-importer/readme.md

 ## TODO

-* Write tests
+* Write tests for services
-* Runs tests on CircleCi on open PRs
+* Tests for modules
 * Memory limits
 * `--offset` and `--limit` options to do partial imports
 * Import any component into big query e.g. `--url http://nymag.com/selectall/components/ads/instances`?